Hany Said (footballer, born 1980)

-Hany Omar Mohamed Said Zakaria Gad (عُمَر هَانِي مُحَمَّد سَعِيد زَكَرِيَّا جَاد; born 22 April 1980) is an Egyptian retired professional footballer who played as a centre-back.
+Omar Hany Mohamed Said Zakaria Gad (عُمَر هَانِي مُحَمَّد سَعِيد زَكَرِيَّا جَاد; born 22 April 1980) is an Egyptian retired professional footballer who played as a centre-back.

 Club career

 Born in Cairo, Egypt, Said started his youth career at Al Ahly in 1997.
 The following year, he moved to the Italian club AS Bari where he played for three seasons in Serie A.

 In February 2003, after five years with Bari, Said moved to Serie B side Messina for the second half of the 2002–03 season.
 In summer 2003 he moved to Fiorentina where he could not find his place.
 During the 2004–2005 season he played for and suffered relegation with Belgian first-tier club Mons.

 In 2006, Said left Al Masry for Ismaily.

 His performances during the Africa Cup of Nations 2008 in Ghana made Said a target for Egypt's biggest clubs, Zamalek SC and Al Ahly.
 On 5 July 2018, Zamalek announced the signing of Said on a reported three-year contract.
 Two days later, it was reported Said had refused to sign the contract despite having signed a pre-contract agreement.
 On 12 July, Said was fined by the Egyptian Football Association E£350,000 and obliging him to play Zamalek after he had stated he was not "willing to play for any team in Egypt other than Ahli".

 In summer 2001, after his contract with Zamalek ended Said joined Misr Lel-Makkasa on a free transfer.
 In August, Zamalek attempted to re-sign him.

 In April 2018, Said announced he would retire at the end of the season.